About

 Statement

-I think of the human body as a sensitive, ever-shifting space, in constant dialogue with its surroundings, responding to them while carrying its own stories, desires, and fragility.
-In my Fragmented Venus series, I explore what trembles at the threshold between the sublime and the grotesque, where echoes of nostalgia, solitude, and alienation are at once familiar and distant, and where the body opens emotional and philosophical spaces beyond the visible.
+I perceive the human body as a sensitive, continuously shifting entity — a site of constant dialogue with its surroundings.
+It responds, it absorbs, it passes through the world while carrying its own memories, desires, and fragility.
+My work seeks what trembles on the threshold between the sublime and the grotesque — where nostalgia, solitude, and estrangement echo simultaneously as something both familiar and distant, and where the body opens emotional and perceptual spaces beyond the visible.